theiscnp/Asset_Load_Controller/readme.md

 featuring technical JS abilities:
 - bind customized event handlers to guide the user facing issues with the loading of an asset-file: "error", "too_slow", "timeout".
-- and ofcause a "callback" for when succeeded
+- and of course a "callback" for when succeeded

 to handle or even solve problems like:
 - any kind of error causing a js or css file not to be loaded